magicoflolis/userscriptrepo/ExternalTranslator/README.gf.md

 ## Bugs / Issues

 * "Translate with ..." button can rarely appear while in Quote Tweet dialog.
-* Yandex Translate will default to Russian.
+* Yandex Translate may default to Russian.
 * [v0.72 - lower] NEED to be reinstalled(remove script) in order to get updates!!!
 This is due to renaming and moving the script to my GitHub.
 * Settings require manual edit.